-- Ensure attribute values are stable and don't change often.
+- Ensure attribute values are stable and do not change often.

 - If available: Include attributes that represents the shape of the garment, such as

-- Supply display names in the data feed for category attributes if the identifiers aren't human friendly.
+- Supply display names in the data feed for category attributes if the identifiers are not human friendly.
 The following illustrates the syntax of the category

 Jacketswith an extenal id